 Hi there, thank you for stopping by my art blog.
 I wanted to share with you that this will be my last post on this blog in order to rest and limit my time on the computer.
-Due to some personal health concerns and my desire to seek God's word more, especially during a season in my life where my days are filled, I will be putting a halt to posting on my art blog so this blog will currently be inactive but the remaining content will be available for you view.
+Due to some personal health concerns and my desire to seek God's word more, especially during a season in my life where my days are filled, I will be putting a halt to posting on my art blog, therefore this blog will currently be inactive but the remaining content will be available for you to view.
+Hopefully, I'll be able to continue this blog in the future.

-I will continue to post on my Doodle Thinks blog, share some personal art work on my photography and art portfolio, and have all content on this blog still available to you.
+My direction will focus more on sharing content on my Doodle Thinks blog as well as sharing any personal side projects on my art journal.
+You can also view some of my personal art work on my portfolio, and I will have all content on this blog still available to you including downloading any freebies.
 With this note, may you have a wonderful love filled day and a restful night.

 Have a blog?
 Join the network and blog for a cause at Compassion Bloggers to share your stories and thoughts.